jjabakker/GlycoPaint-History/doc/Paint Pipeline documentation.md

 For all squares in each recording, several attributes are calculated:

 - The number of tracks

 - The duration of the longest track

 - The average duration of the longest 10 tracks

 - The total track duration

 - The Tau (provided that the squares meet the selection criteria

 - The R^2^ indicating the quality of the Tau curve fitting

 With the 'Generate Squares' function run, the directory structure is shown in Figure 10.

-![A screenshot of a computer Description automatically generated](Images/image13.png){width="2.3622047244094486in" height="3.204724409448819in"}
+![A screenshot of a computer Description automatically generated](/Users/hans/Paint Code Local/media/image13.png){width=" 2.3622047244094486in" height="3.204724409448819in"}

 > Figure 10 The directory structure after 'Generate Tracks' has been